 I have set all city surveillance cameras around the FBI facility and in this area to loop the previous fifteen minutes, starting at 6:30 and ending at 8:30.
 I opened the east alley door on the empty Pincelli building.
 Use the stairwell to get to the roof.”

 "Angel, why won’t you speak to me?”
-Ryan asked.

 She started typing on her smartphone as Ryan and Shelly waited patiently.

 “I am unable to speak, Commander DiMarco.
-If you were to disclose this publicly, the mob will eventually track me down and kill me.
-You may be a ‘By the Book’ policeman, but I’m betting your heart is big enough to not sell me out to the mob.”
+If you were to disclose this publicly, the mob would eventually track me down and kill me.
+You may be a ‘By the Book’ policeman, but I’m betting your heart is big enough not to sell me out to the mob.”

 “You guessed right, Angel.
 Does Officer Merrick know this?”